th2-net/th2-docs/content/versions/1-5-4/cookbook/quick-demo-setup.md

     href: ./demo-main-scenario
 ---

-In this recipe use our demo example to learn how to quick deploy infrastructure for th2 install it.
+This instruction will explain how to quickly deploy infrastructure for th2 using our demo example.

 The resulting environment setup is on the diagram below.